Myths and legends of Kyrgyzstan

 Another legend tells of an old widow, who was very poor, who sent a sheep

 to market.
-She couldn't go herself - so she entrusted it to a couple of her
+She couldn't go herself - so she entrusted it to a couple of

-it literally rang rings … until the opponent dropped from fatigue.
-Having
+around which it literally rang rings � until the opponent dropped from fatigue.

-done so well, it was entered for another, bout … and another.
-As well as
+Having done so well, it was entered for another, bout � and another.
+As

-was named in it's honour - Kochkor.
+the village was named in it's honour - Kochkor.

 Kyrgyzstan travel